antronerds/r2-tutorials/docs/Integrative_analysis_ChIP-Seq_data.md

 4. You have now selected the mycn of another gene as starting point top to select a chipseq experiment of interest.
 In the left corner at the bottom .........

-- click update
+[- click update in figure 7]
-- select the proper tracks in the left panel
+[- next figure  select the proper tracks in the left panel] .

 	![Figure 7: The MYCN gene in ChIP-seq context](_static/images/IntAnalysis_ChIPSeq_MYCN_a.png)